jgon/asp.net-mac-osx/README.md

 ## Using the application

-To use the application on your local machine, launch a browser using the following URL:
+To use the application on your local machine, launch a browser at the following URL:

        http://localhost:5001

-Additionally you can enter a name and have it display using the following URL using in this case John:
+Additionally you can enter a name as a query parameter.

+As an example using John as a query parameter:

         http://localhost:5001/Home/Hello?name=John